goodnessndikeh/lab-agile-planninig/README.md

 # lab-agile-planninig
-Contain the lab fir Agile planing
+Contain the lab for Agile planing